PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 The new product sheet will only be displayed when my product is offline, it is not saved in the browser cache
 5\) **No redirection \(404\)**: When my product is offline, if I try to accede to the product in the front office a message is displayed: “This product is no longer available.” and the product isn’t displayed.
 If I click on Preview, I can see the product but a message is displayed “This product is not visible to your customers.”
+6\) **No redirection \(410\)**: When my product is offline, if I try to accede to the product in font-office a message is displayed: “This product is no longer available yet.” and the product isn’t displayed.
 * **Target category**: This search field is displayed if you select in the dropdown Permanent redirection to a category or Temporary redirection to a category.
 There is a placeholder: “To which category the page should redirect ?”
 If no category is selected, the Main Category is used.